Azure/container-upstream/process/graduation_guidelines.md

     - Gated PRs with unit tests
     - MSFT code of conduct
     - CLA bot enabled
+    - Releases labeled and tagged with a semantic version

 ### Badging
 - Display of the AzCNU "Sandbox" badge on website / readme which links to explanation of level.